dbarnas/Biometry/Lectures/Midterm2/Midterm_2_Notes.md

 - Total
   - df = pn-1

+**Two-Factor ANOVA** <a name=twowayanova></a>

+- Two factors (2 categorical predictor variables)
+  - Factor A (with p groups or levels)
+  - Factor B (with q groups or levels)
+- Crossed design (= orthogonal)
+  - every level of one factor is crossed with every level of the second factor
+  - if not every level is crossed with every other level, then do a nested anova
+- Greater efficiency
+  - can answer two questions with one experiment

+**Two-way ANOVA table**
+- degrees of freedom are the same as a one-way anova for each independent factor
+  - df factor A = p-1 (# levels - 1)
+  - df factor B = q-1 (# levels - 1)
+- df for the interaction term is (p-1)*(q-1)
+- df residual/error is pq*(n-1)
+- interaction null hypothesis: no interaction between predictor factors
+  - p < 0.05 shows significant interaction
+- Look at test of interaction first, THEN determine whether to interpret main effects
+  - no interaction if roughly parallel lines
+  - different slopes means interaction
+    - non intersecting: can still interpret main effects
+    - intersecting: do not interpret main effects

 **Nested ANOVA** <a name=nested-anova></a>
 - used to account for subsamples nested within replicates
 - if nesting is not acknowledged, these designs are pseudoreplicated